jpratt2/CucumberTemplateJava/README.md

     the element (.*) should( not)* contain the class (.*)

 # Miscellaneous

+The default settings for browser and base URL (and other settings) can be found in the runTest.java file.

+For the step

+    I clear all cookies in Chrome

+You should know:

+	1) Only one instance of Chrome can be running at a time
+	2) It uses the robots class to send keystrokes, so it is necessary to let the Chrome window stay focused.
+	3) The browser navigates to a chrome:// page.

 This project is adapted from the Cucumber boilerplate from Christian Bromann for webdriver.io at https://github.com/webdriverio/cucumber-boilerplate

 For an installable version of Maven on Windows, consider https://installmaven.weebly.com/